- What are Scholarship holders required to do?

 You should make sure that you read all the information on the PhD how to apply page before completing the online application process, and check that you meet all the entry criteria.
-To apply online go to the PhD online application page, choose your entry date and follow the instructions.
+To apply online go to the PhD online application page, choose your entry date from the links in the right hand column and follow the instructions.

 Mr Gareth Skehan, PhD Admissions Administrator,

 School of Law, Queen Mary, University of London,